FREQUENTLY ASKED QUESTIONS

 • Enhancing community-accessible recreational, athletic, and activity spaces

-These upgrades also address practical issues:
+These improvements also address practical needs:

-• Replacing aging plumbing fixtures to reduce maintenance costs and water usage.
+• Replacing aging plumbing fixtures to reduce maintenance costs and water usage

-• Updating ventilation, lighting, and finishes to meet current health and safety standards.
+• Updating ventilation, lighting, and finishes to meet current health and safety standards

-• Extended seasonal use, from early spring through late fall.
+• Extended seasonal use from early spring through late fall

 The Investment